Ethics panel closes probe into gifts from Menendez donor

-A U.S. Senate ethics committee has closed its investigation into Democratic New Jersey Sen. Bob Menendez over gifts he received from a friend that led to federal corruption charges.
+A U.S. Senate ethics committee has closed its inquiry into Democratic New Jersey Sen. Bob Menendez over gifts he received from a friend that led to federal corruption charges.

 The committee notified Menendez last week in a letter obtained by several news organizations, including The Associated Press.